-Scott Garson is in his first season as an assistant coach with the Santa Clara men’s basketball program.
+Scott Garson has completed his first season as an assistant coach with the Santa Clara men’s basketball program.

 Garson led the Yotes to both the CCC regular-season and tournament titles in 2014, 2015 and 2018.
 He became the first coach at the school to win back-to-back league crowns since the 1950s.
 His 2014-15 team posted a 30-6 record, which was then the second-most single-season victories in the program 105-year history.
 The 2017-18 squad matched that total when it finished 30-7.

 Garson was the recipient of the 2015 Red Auerbach National Coach of the Year Award, and was named the 2014 and 2018 CCC Coach of the Year.
 He coached six NAIA All-Americans, two CCC Players of the Year and three CCC Defensive Players of the Year at College of Idaho.
 In all, 17 players under Garson earned All-CCC honors and 13 secured Academic All-CCC selections.

 His College of Idaho teams enjoyed home cooking, posting a 76-10 mark at J.A.
 Albertson Activities Center.
 During his tenure, home attendance nearly doubled, with the Yotes leading the NAIA in home attendance during the 2014-15 campaign and finishing second during 2015-16 and 2016-17.

 During Garson’s tenure at UCLA (2004-13), the Bruins amassed a record of 222-90, including Pac-10 titles in 2006, 2007 and 2008, a Pac-12 title in 2013, and league tournament titles in 2006 and 2008.
 The Bruins qualified for six NCAA tournaments and made trips to the Final Four in 2006, 2007 and 2008 – reaching the 2006 national championship game.